 - complete answers to all questions and essays

 - certified official records (transcripts and diplomas): please include all transcripts (enclosures demonstrating taken subjects/courses and grades) and diplomas to support listing in on the Education section of the application

-- two letters of reference (one of two should be from applicant’s current employer)
+- two letters of reference (one of two must be from applicant’s current employer

 The dates given here are approximate.

-- Pre-selected candidates are invited to interview– beginning of August, 2018
+- Pre-selected candidates are invited to interview – July-August, 2022

-- Interviewees are notified of the results – end of August, 2018
+- Interviewees are notified of the results – August-September, 2022

-- Registration for the Test of English as a Foreign Language (TOEFL) – September, 2018
+- Registration for the Test of English as a Foreign Language (TOEFL) – August-September, 2022

-- Approval of candidates by J. William Fulbright Foreign Scholarship Board – February, 2019
+- Approval of candidates by J. William Fulbright Foreign Scholarship Board – February-April, 2023